-Tim Thompson is a Professor of Applied Biological Anthropology and Associate Dean (Academic) in the School of Health & Life Sciences.
-In 2014, Tim was awarded a prestigious National Teaching Fellowship by the Higher Education Academy for excellence in teaching and support for learning in higher education.
+Tim Thompson is Dean of the School of Health & Life Sciences at Teesside University and Professor of Applied Biological Anthropology.
+Previously he was Associate Dean (Learning & Teaching) for three years in the School of Science, Engineering & Design and Associate Dean (Academic) in the School of Health & Life Sciences.
+In 2014, Tim was awarded a prestigious National Teaching Fellowship by the Higher Education Academy for excellence in teaching and support for learning in higher education and in 2021 his contribution was recognised through conferment as Principal Fellow.

 Before coming to Teesside, Tim studied for his PhD at the University of Sheffield (Faculty of Medicine) and was a Lecturer in Forensic Anthropology at the University of Dundee.

-Tim has published over 70 papers in peer-reviewed journals and books and is a renowned expert on heat-induced apatite and crystallinity changes in bone.
+Tim has published over 70 papers in peer-reviewed journals, chapters and books and is a renowned expert on the post-mortem changes to the skeleton, and what this can tell us about life and death.
 His latest book is 'Human Remains: Another Dimension - the application of imaging to the study of human remains'.
 Prior to this, he published the book 'The Archaeology of Cremation: Burned Human Remains in Funerary Studies', and was co-author of 'Human Identity and Identification' with Dr Rebecca Gowland (Durham University) and senior editor for the book 'Forensic Human Identification'.

 Summary of Research Interests

-Tim' research interests have evolved over the years, to the extent where he have three key areas of activity.
+Tim's research interests have evolved over the years, to the extent that he has three key areas of activity.
 The majority of his research has sought to understand what happens to bone after death, particular as a result of burning, and how we can use this understanding of these changes to interpret the context of death.
 More recently he has been developing and applying methods of visualising forensic and archaeological artefacts for conservation and analysis.
 Finally, he has a long-standing interest in the practice of forensic anthropology, the frameworks in which practitioners work, and the way it is taught.